mozilla-services/tecken/docs/upload.rst

 The *original* way this worked is the same as Tecken except the following key
 differences:

-1. Tecken accepts the ``.zip`` upload from the client and responds with ``201 Created`` as soon as the upload has been stoved away (still as an archive) on disk.
-A background message queue job starts uploading the individual files.

-2. Every individual file within the ``.zip`` files are logged in the ORM.
+Every individual file within the ``.zip`` files are logged in the ORM.

 .. _`crash-stats.mozilla.com web app`: https://github.com/mozilla-services/socorro/tree/master/webapp-django/crashstats/symbols